Why Own a Geiger Counter?

 - Cell phone and smart meter radio frequency (RF) electro-magnetic field (EMF) radiation

 - Radon gas (Test kits available in home improvement stores)

 Nuclear radiation is a normal part of our planet and the cosmos.
 It is also a by-product of man-made actions and activities.
 The unfortunate catastrophe in Japan has created a new sense of urgency for personal radiation measurement to an entirely new generation of post-Cold War individuals.

 Against this backdrop we will provide a fundamental description of how a Geiger counter detects nuclear radiation.
 First a few words on radiation, and a particular type called ionizing radiation.

 Radiation is all around us.
 The sun radiates energy, radio stations radiate electromagnetic waves and radiators in apartment buildings radiate heat to keep residents warm in cold weather.
 However, nuclear radiation is a different type of radiation known as ionizing radiation.

 Ionizing radiation alters the structure and, by association, the electric charge of individual atoms by a process known as ionization.
 The substances that produce ionizing radiation are said to be radioactive.

-There are four primary types of ionizing radiation – alpha, beta and gamma radiation as well as x-radiation (x-rays).
+There are four primary types of ionizing radiation – alpha, beta, gamma and x-radiation (x-rays).

 Generally, an alpha particle can travel no more than one to three inches in the air before stopping, and can be stopped by a piece of paper.
-However, they can pass through a thin mica window.
+However, they can pass through a thin mica window on an alpha radiation detector.
 As we will see later, this property of mica is very important in radiation measurement.

 Beta radiation can pass through a sheet of paper and some clothing, but not through thin metal or glass.
 Beta particles can damage skin, however, both alpha and beta radiation are most harmful when inhaled or ingested.